Natalism: Hungary

 The Hungarian government of Viktor Orbán in 2019 announced pecuniary incentives (including eliminating taxes for mothers with more than three children, and reducing credit payments and easier access to loans), and expanding day care and kindergarten access.

 The Hungarian government has introduced extensive family support measures, including tax exemptions for mothers with three or more children, subsidized housing loans, and lifetime income tax exemptions for mothers with four or more children.
 Despite these efforts, Hungary's fertility rate remains below the replacement level, with experts suggesting that financial incentives alone may not be sufficient to address the underlying demographic challenges.

 Critics

 Natalism has been criticized on human-rights and environmental grounds.
 Some reproductive rights advocates and environmentalists see natalism as a driver of reproductive injustice, population growth, and ecological overshoot.
-In politics, journalists have linked the pronatalist movement with eugenics.
+In U.S. political reporting, some coverage of pronatalist conferences and networks has noted overlaps in certain cases with far-right or eugenicist ideas.